JasonKSQL/SQLProject/README.md

 # SQLProject
-SQL Project and Querying
+SQL train and passenger schedule mini project

 --Check back for updates

 --I am working on the formatting.
-It is not coming out right.

 SQL Train and Passenger Project